Men's grooming in Hong Kong made easy: we’ve found some stylish faces in Hong Kong to give us the lowdown on the hot spots for gents to look fresh.

 We can’t help but have little gossip sessions now and then.
 From chats with rising indie music star Snail Mail, and Hong Kong artist Cath Love to model, artist, and influencer Alana Tsui, we love finding out what’s up in the city.
-So wee’ve asked some of our friends for their tips on men’s grooming in Hong Kong, luckily they happen to be some of the most stylish dudes in The 852.
-(P.S. don’t miss our complete guide to the best barber shops in Hong Kong too.)
+So we’ve asked some of our friends for their tips on men’s grooming in Hong Kong, luckily they happen to be some of the most stylish dudes in The 852.

 Men’s grooming in Hong Kong

 1. Arkadiusz Rybak, Director of Bars, Rosewood Hong Kong